1982 Pocono 500: Background

 In 1979, Indy car racing split into the two separate sanctioning bodies of USAC and CART.
 The Pocono 500 remained a USAC race and was boycotted by CART teams.
 Because of a lack of entries from major teams, attendance for the Pocono 500 plummeted and the track lost millions of dollars.
 After the 1981 Pocono 500, Pocono filed a lawsuit against CART saying their boycott violated antitrust laws and was guilty of "conspiracy to monopolize" Indy car racing.
 They sought $9 million in damages.
 In addition to CART, defendants included Team Penske, Roger Penske, Patrick Racing, Pat Patrick, and Gould Inc. They alleged that the defendants "knew about the financial difficulties suffered by the track and they hoped that they could acquire the property at a 'distress' price."

 In December 1981, Pocono added a second NASCAR Winston Cup race to their schedule and dropped the Indy Car Pocono 500.
 However, it was acknowledged that if the lawsuits against CART could be settled, a date in August 1982 was a possibility for Pocono on the CART schedule.

 On May 1, 1982, an announcement was made that the Pocono 500 would be a late addition to the 1982 CART season, scheduled for August 15, previously an off-weekend for CART.
 As part of the agreement, all litigation between Pocono and CART was dropped and CART agreed to lease and promote the Pocono 500 for a period of five years.

 On June 28, Domino's Pizza CEO Tom Monaghan announced the pizza chain would sponsor the Pocono 500.

 It was also announced that a ten-lap, consolation race for cars that failed to qualify would take place on Saturday, one day before the 500 mile event.
 However, as only 30 cars entered the race, short of the 33 starting positions, this race was canceled.

 Gordon Johncock won the Indianapolis 500 and the Michigan 500, giving him the first two legs in Indy Car's Triple Crown.
 He entered the Pocono 500 with an opportunity to become the first driver to win all three 500 mile race since Al Unser in 1978.

 Practice and time trials

 Practice - Tuesday, August 10

 In the Tuesday, August 10, practice session, Rick Mears had the fastest speed at 197.027 mph.
 Mario Andretti was second fastest at 191.730 mph.

-Chet Fillip crashed in turn one and suffered a broken heel and severe bruises to both legs and ankles.
+Chet Fillip crashed in turn one and suffered a broken heel and severe bruises to both legs and ankles, he would not return to racing until the season finale at Phoenix.
 Spike Gehlhausen lost a wheel in turn two and crashed into the wall.
 Gehlhausen's car was damaged beyond repair and he borrowed Bill Alsup's backup car.